Hetfield7/TimeCraft/README.md

 10- Credits & Contributions
-This project is open for contributions
+This project is open for contributions  — share your